author

 b.
 1885

-An early 20th-century classical scholar, she wrote clear, accessible books that opened up the everyday world of ancient Greece and Rome for modern readers.
-Her work ranges from academic research on Athenian women to a Metropolitan Museum guide to life in the classical world.
+An early 20th-century classical scholar, she wrote clear, accessible books that opened everyday life in ancient Greece and Rome to general readers.
+Her work also explored what inscriptions can reveal about the lives of women in ancient Athens.

 by Helen McClees, N.Y.)
 Metropolitan Museum of Art (New York

-Helen McClees was an American scholar of the ancient world, listed in library records as born in 1885.
-Her best-known books include A Study of Women in Attic Inscriptions (1920), a Columbia University Press study based on inscriptional evidence, and The Daily Life of the Greeks and Romans as Illustrated in the Classical Collections (1924), prepared for The Metropolitan Museum of Art.
+Helen McClees was an American writer and scholar of the ancient world, listed in library records as born in 1885.
+Her best-known books include A Study of Women in Attic Inscriptions (1920) and The Daily Life of the Greeks and Romans as Illustrated in the Classical Collections, a Metropolitan Museum of Art publication that appeared in editions from 1924, 1933, and 1941.